spasztor/OpenCAD/README.md

     * Old timers who currently draft by hand.

 ### Method of Communication
+Github Issues
 ### Goals
+* Provide a command console for interacting with the program
+* Provide File Management (I.E. File open, close, read and write).
+Files will be in [JSON][http://www.w3schools.com/json/] format for now and

 ### AntiGoals
 ### Related Projects
 ### Time Estimate